rnag/rust.aws-cdk-lambda/README.md

 ### Enabling Features

-You can conditionally compile code by [introducing features](https://stackoverflow.com/a/27634313/10237506) to enable.
+You can achieve conditional compilation by [introducing features](https://stackoverflow.com/a/27634313/10237506) which can later be enabled in Rust code.

 In the `Cargo.toml`, create a new `features` section as below: